 AHSL 7150 Pediatric Audiology Lab (1:0:1) This lab course is designed to provide hands-on experiences in audiological testing of pediatric patients, along with expanding knowledge related to audiological issues in the pediatric population.
+No textbook is required.

 AHSL 7164 Auditory Electrophysiology Lab (1:0:1) This lab course is designed to provide hands-on experiences with equipment utilized during electrophysiological testing.
+No textbook is required.

 AHSL 7165 Balance Function Lab (1:0:1) This lab course is designed to provide hands-on experiences with equipment utilized in assessment and management of balance function.
+No textbook is required.